 Does Gmail use DMARC?

-Gmail and other email providers including AOL, Comcast, Hotmail and Yahoo!
-Mail all enable DMARC.
-You can learn more about using DMARC in Gmail in this guide on its help center.
+Gmail and other email providers, including AOL, Comcast, Hotmail, and Yahoo!
+Mail, all enable DMARC.
+You can learn more about DMARC in Gmail using this guide within its help center.
+And as mentioned, Gmail now requires bulk senders to have a published DMARC record.

 Is DMARC free?

-DMARC itself is free, however you will need to dedicate time and resources to setting up your protocols and performing ongoing monitoring of your alignment and deliverability.
-We recommend you adopt an email marketing and deliverability solution like Everest to help your team more quickly implement and manage DMARC.
+DMARC is free.
+However, you will need to dedicate time and resources to setting up protocols and monitoring your alignment and deliverability.
+We recommend you adopt an email marketing and deliverability solution like Everest to help your team implement and manage DMARC.

 Do I need DKIM if I have DMARC?